Last update: Monday 4 April 16:00 BST - Guidance for Sonatype customers, tweaks

-Sonatype has fast-tracked the vulnerability and, if you have scanned your software with Nexus Lifecycle, you'll receive automatic security alerts as a part of standard continuous monitoring.
+Sonatype has fast-tracked the vulnerability and, if you have scanned your software with Sonatype Lifecycle, you'll receive automatic security alerts as a part of standard continuous monitoring.
 We have also produced intelligence on the SpEL vulnerability - if you have continuous monitoring turned on you are protected.

 We have published a Find and Fix Spring4Shell article in our documentation to help deep dive into some of the options below.

-Advanced Search in Nexus Lifecycle
+Advanced Search in Sonatype Lifecycle